zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit-sethandler-method.md

 ## <a name="parameters"></a>Parameter
  `pUnk`
- [in] Der Handler zu registrieren.
+ [in] The handler to register.

 ## <a name="remarks"></a>Hinweise
- Die Metadaten-Engine sendet Benachrichtigung mithilfe der Methode, die von bereitgestellte `SetHandler`, um den Compiler, die Datensätze nicht auf optimierte Weise generieren und die gespeicherte Datensätze optimieren möchten.
+ The metadata engine sends notification by using the method that is provided by `SetHandler`, to compilers that do not generate records in an optimized way and that would like to optimize saved records.

- Wenn die Callback-Methode nicht über die bereitgestellten `SetHandler`, keine Optimierung erfolgt auf Speichern mit Ausnahme von denen einige importieren Bereiche zusammengeführt wurden mithilfe von `IMapToken` auf Merge für jeden Bereich.
+ If the callback method is not provided through `SetHandler`, no optimization will be performed on save except where several import scopes have been merged using `IMapToken` on merge for each scope.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MSCorEE.dll verwendet
+ **Library:** Used as a resource in MSCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]